 We will:

-Designate a named member of staff to be Special Educational Needs and Disability Co-ordinator (SENCO) and share his/her name with parents
+Designate a named member of staff to be Special Educational Needs and Disability Co-ordinator (SENCO) and share his/her name with parents.

-Undertake formal Progress Checks and Assessments of all children in accordance with the SEND Code of Practice January 2015
+Undertake formal Progress Checks and Assessments of all children in accordance with the SEND Code of Practice January 2015.

-Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals
+Provide a statement showing how we provide for children with special educational needs and/or disabilities and share this with staff, parents and other professionals.

-Ensure that the provision for children with special educational needs and/or disabilities is the responsibility of all members of staff in the nursery
+Ensure that the provision for children with special educational needs and/or disabilities is the responsibility of all members of staff in the nursery.

-Ensure that our inclusive admissions practice includes equality of access and opportunity
+Ensure that our inclusive admissions practice includes equality of access and opportunity.

-Ensure that our physical environment is as far as possible suitable for children and adults with disabilities
+Ensure that our physical environment is as far as possible suitable for children and adults with disabilities.

-Work closely with parents to create and maintain a positive partnership which supports their child(ren)
+Work closely with parents to create and maintain a positive partnership which supports their child(ren).

-Ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's care and education
+Ensure that parents are informed at all stages of the assessment, planning, provision and review of their child's care and education.

-Provide parents with information on sources of independent advice and support
+Provide parents with information on sources of independent advice and support.

 Liaise with other professionals involved with children with special educational needs and/or disabilities and their families, including transfer arrangements to other settings and schools.
-We work closely with the next school or care setting and meet with them to discuss the child’s needs to ensure information exchange and continuity of care
+We work closely with the next school or care setting and meet with them to discuss the child’s needs to ensure information exchange and continuity of care.

-Use the graduated response system (see explanation below) for identifying, assessing and responding to children's special educational needs and disabilities
+Use the graduated response system (see explanation below) for identifying, assessing and responding to children's special educational needs and disabilities.

-Provide a broad and balanced early learning environment for all children with special educational needs and/or disabilities
+Provide a broad and balanced early learning environment for all children with special educational needs and/or disabilities.

-Provide differentiated activities to meet all individual needs and abilities
+Provide differentiated activities to meet all individual needs and abilities.

-Use a system of planning, implementing, monitoring, evaluating and reviewing Individual Educational Plans (IEPs) for children with special educational needs and/or disabilities and discuss these with parents
+Use a system of planning, implementing, monitoring, evaluating and reviewing Individual Educational Plans (IEPs) for children with special educational needs and/or disabilities and discuss these with parents.

-Review IEPs regularly [every 10 weeks] and hold review meetings with parents at this time
+Review IEPs regularly [every 10 weeks] and hold review meetings with parents at this time.

-Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability
+Ensure that children with special educational needs and/or disabilities and their parents are consulted at all stages of the graduated response, taking into account their levels of ability.

-Use a system for keeping records of the assessment, planning, provision and review for children with special educational needs and/or disabilities
+Use a system for keeping records of the assessment, planning, provision and review for children with special educational needs and/or disabilitie.

-Provide resources (human and financial) to implement our SEND policy
+Provide resources (human and financial) to implement our SEND policy.

-Ensure the privacy of children with special educational needs and/or disabilities when intimate care is being provided
+Ensure the privacy of children with special educational needs and/or disabilities when intimate care is being provided.

-Use the local authorities Assessment Framework (see details below)
+Use the local authorities Assessment Framework (see details below).

-Provide in-service training for practitioners and volunteers
+Provide in-service training for practitioners and volunteers.

-Raise awareness of any specialism the setting has to offer, e.g. Hanen trained staff
+Raise awareness of any specialism the setting has to offer, e.g. Hanen trained staff.

 Ensure the effectiveness of our SEN/disability provision by collecting information from a range of sources e.g. IEP reviews, staff and management meetings, parental and external agencies’ views, inspections and complaints.
-This information is collated, evaluated and reviewed annually
+This information is collated, evaluated and reviewed annually.

-Provide a complaints procedure and make available to all parents in a format that meets their needs e.g. Braille, audio, large print, additional languages
+Provide a complaints procedure and make available to all parents in a format that meets their needs e.g. Braille, audio, large print, additional languages.

 Monitor and review our policy annually.